LearnSpaceCA/MixedMessages/README.md

 Project from the Code Academy Full-stack developper'path.

 Quotes generator.
-The generator show 3 random quotes (birth, life, death) on a web page.
+The generator shows 3 random quotes (birth, life, death) on a web page.
 New quotes can be generated with a click on a button.
 Each of the three categories have 10 quotes, for a total of 30 quotes stored in the js script.

+If a quotes category is empty, no message will be shown.
+If a category contains less than two quotes, the message will be "please enter at least two quotes in this category".

-Quotes are taken from the website [Goodreads](https://www.goodreads.com ).
+Quotes are taken from the website [Goodreads](https://www.goodreads.com).